 Finanz und Wirtschaft

-We are pleased to invite you to the third Finanz und Wirtschaft Forum «Mergers & Acquisitions» on 11 September 2018 where these and many more aspects of M&A will be discussed in detail.
-Join us for a comprehensive day of M&A topics, including plenary sessions, workshops and speeches on topics essential for continued success in the M&A business.
+We are happy to invite you to the fourth Finanz und Wirtschaft Forum M&A on 27 August 2019 to discuss in detail current trends and challenges facing the M&A market.
+Join us for a comprehensive day on M&A topics, including plenary sessions, workshops and speeches which will furnish you with the right tools essential for business success.

 Editor in Chief Finanz und Wirtschaft

 Business Transformation – the new Normal

 27 August 2019, The Dolder Grand

 Welcome Address by the Moderator of the Day

 Strategic Company Transition Through M&A: Succeeding in a Digital World